elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-slots-composition.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The first &#8249;slot&#8250; in shadow DOM that does not have a name is a “default” slot.
-It gets all nodes from the light DOM that are not slotted elsewhere.
+The default slot gets all nodes from the light DOM that are not slotted elsewhere.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />